kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.5 - June XX, 2015 =
+= 4.5 - June 30, 2015 =
-* Added pagination option to video galleries.
+* Added pagination option for video galleries.
 * Added oEmbed provider data.
 * Added experimental WEBM VP9 encoding format.
 * Added option to make the watermark overlay image a link.
 * Added video stats column to Media Library list view.
 * Added options for vertical video rotation and metadata removal using FFMPEG, now that some browsers recognize rotation metadata.
-* Added default attribute for subtitle/caption text tracks.
+* Added "default" attribute for subtitle/caption text tracks to turn tracks on when the video loads.
 * Added attachment edit hook that updates video thumbnail's parent post when the video's parent post changes.
 * Added error handling and reporting for in-browser thumbnails.
 * Added Video.js localization.
 Automatically changes Video.js language to the current WordPress language.
 * Updated Video.js to version 4.12.7
 * Updated Spanish translation.
 * Updated Facebook Open Graph video embedding tags.
+* Consolidated most video metadata database entries into a single array.
-* Re-enabled native video player controls on mobile devices when using Video.js player.
+* Re-enabled native video player controls on mobile devices when using Video.js player to allow better Airplay & Chromecast controls.
 * Removed superfluous gallery height option.
 * Stopped inserting unnecessary width and height shortcode attributes when videos are set to the default width and height.
 * Stopped inserting unnecessary poster URL shortcode attribute when poster is set in the media library.
-* Consolidated most video metadata database entries into a single array.
 * Fixed several bugs related to hosting media library files on other servers like Amazon S3.
 * Fixed bug that deleted replacement videos before encoding was finished when simultaneous encodes are enabled.
 * Fixed bug that dropped videos from the video encode queue when multiple videos were added to the database simultaneously, specifically when using Add From Server.